pnp/sp-dev-fx-extensions/samples/react-application-myfavourites/README.md

 > Thank you Chris Kent ([thechriskent.com](https://thechriskent.com), [@thechriskent](https://twitter.com/thechriskent))

-Using a PowerShell console (you can even use the powershell terminal included in Visual Studio Code), navigate to the assets folder in this sample.
+Using a PowerShell console (you can even use the PowerShell terminal included in Visual Studio Code), navigate to the assets folder in this sample.
 Run the script like this:

 ```PowerShell
 .\ApplyTemplate.ps1 https://yourtenant.sharepoint.com/sites/yoursite FavouritesList.xml